vzaigrin/wikiflow/README.md

 You could also access the SparkUI for this Job at http://localhost:4040/jobs

-- To run consumer consumed data from output from Analytics Consumer and output to console
+- To run consumer consumed data from Analytics Consumer and output to console
 ```bash
 make run-advanced-consumer
 ```